toa-io/toa/libraries/comq/readme.md

 Let's consider a scenario where an application receives messages ("causes") from a queue, processes them, and then publishes expected messages ("effects") to another queue.
-An example of this is a producer that consumes requests and produces replies.
+An example of this is a Producer that consumes requests and produces replies.
 The rate at which messages are consumed is limited by a "prefetch count", which is the maximum number of concurrent requests that can be processed at the same time.

 For simplicity, let's assume that the prefetch count is set to 1.
 After a "cause" message is consumed, the next message in the queue is held until the current message is acknowledged ("ack").
-The current message is acknowledged once the producer function is completed, which means that an " effect" message has been successfully published using the ConfirmChannel.
+The current message is acknowledged once the Producer function is completed, which means that an " effect" message has been successfully published using the ConfirmChannel.
 This "effect" message is considered to be published when a confirmation is received from the broker.

 In summary, the next "cause" message will be consumed from the queue only after the "effect" message publication has been confirmed.
-Due to the ["at least once" effect](#-at-least-once-), **there is a delay between the moment when a response is delivered to the consumer and the moment when the next request is consumed from the request queue**.
+Due to the ["at least once" effect](#-at-least-once-), *there is a delay between the moment when a response **is delivered** to the Consumer and the moment when the next request is consumed from the request queue*.

 <a href="https://miro.com/app/board/uXjVOoy0ImU=/?moveToWidget=3458764545934661005&cot=14">
 <picture>